 Wait – this only works for Home Insurance Policies!
 We just expanded our business into Vehicle Insurance Policies.
 Do we need a whole new micro-service from scratch, can we clone and change the existing micro-service, or can we expand the micro-service to deal with a new type of Insurance Policy?

 Our costs are now really starting to mount up.
 Small changes to concepts are taking longer to implement and a big request like a new type of policy could trigger a whole new project.
-If we are lucky, we will trap these issues during User Acceptance Test (UAT).
+If we are lucky, we will trap these issues during UAT.
 If we are unlucky, we will already be in production.
-When you consider that our micro-service may be in production for many years these enhancements become a near certainty and now we must deal with the impacts of data model changes on production data.
+When you consider that our micro-service may be in production for many years, these enhancements become a near certainty, and now we must deal with the impacts of data model changes on production data.
 Just adding a field becomes much more difficult, expensive, and fraught with real business risk.
-In many businesses it becomes increasingly difficult to get even simple changes though and the ability of IT to support the business diminishes over time until IT becomes an anchor around the neck of the business.
+In many businesses it becomes increasingly difficult to get even simple changes through, and the ability of IT to support the business diminishes over time until IT becomes an anchor around the neck of the business.

 It’s time to level up!

-We have undoubtedly made great strides in our ability to build complex systems using modern DevOps, Agile Project Management, Domain Driven Design and micro-service architecture over the past decade.
-Although our industries knowledge base is maturing, many organisations are still having major issues with adoption and implementation of modern development practises leaving many IT departments stuck in a rut.
+We have undoubtedly made great strides in our ability to build complex systems using modern DevOps, Agile Project Management, Domain Driven Design and micro-service architecture.
+Although our industry's knowledge base is maturing, many organisations are still having major issues with adoption and implementation of modern development practices, leaving many IT departments stuck in a rut.

 The Return on Investment (ROI) calculation for our approach to developing software is still fundamentally flawed.
-To change the ROI equation in our favour we must take a different approach to software development.
-We need to ask some basic questions about how we build software based on everything we have learnt about software engineering over the past three decades.
+To change the ROI equation in our favor, we must take a different approach to software development.
+We need to ask some basic questions about how we build software based on everything we have learned about software engineering over the past three decades.

 - What if we replaced most of the software with data?

 - What if we created truly re-usable components that we can assemble into new solutions?